derivia/study-notes/notes/PERSONAL-NOTES.md

         7. Get file status, including file size.
         8. Send the contents of the file over the connection socket.
         9. Close file descriptor and connection socket.
-- Packet
-    - A unit of a bigger data, that goes along with others packets.
-- Router
-    - A device that routes packets between networks.
-- A client/server interaction example:
+- A client/server interaction example
     - Client Request (as example, HTTP GET) -> Server IP + Port (SVIP+P) -> Socket bound to SVIP+P -> Process bound to the socket -> Back-end generates a response and gives it back.
     - This means that both, client (CL) and server (SV), are, at the same time, a client and a server.
         - Which means they receive and respond to interactions from the other, using a set of protocols.